 Ecosystem health and diversity is evaluated by monitoring biological Indicators, hence the importance of incorporating these in this Agreement and regional and Basin-level monitoring programs.

-Some biological monitoring has taken place in the NWT-BC border region as described below.
+Some biological monitoring has taken place in the Liard Basin as described below.
 Additional biological monitoring may have occurred in the region.
 Further research on past and current monitoring will be done by the BMC.

 Benthic Invertebrates